by Claudine Gallacher, MA

 If kids might be exposed to something that adults know is harmful to them, schools have an ethical responsibility to prepare kids for this possibility.
 Along with fire drills and earthquake drills, kids need instruction and practice in how to stay safe in the event of an internet filter failure.
 Preparing kids with this skill is the essential component missing in Digital Citizenship curriculum.

 How Can You Make Sure Your Child is Protected at School?

 - Educate.
 Teach your child to understand the need for an internal filter like the CAN DO Plan™.
 As Lydia’s daughters proved, internal filters travel with children wherever they go!

 - Practice.
 Once your child knows the safety plan, practice your own internet filter failure drills at home.
 Have your child pretend to see an inappropriate picture on a home device and demonstrate how to stay safe.
 Then have the child pretend the same thing happens at school.
 Make sure your child know what steps to take when exposed to pornography in an environment other than home.

 - Investigate.
 Make sure you understand your school district’s approach to internet safety.
-To receive a free copy of our guide 10 Things Every Parent Must Learn About Their Child’s Digital Education, click on the box below.
+To receive a FREE copy of Online Safety at School: Ultimate 10-point Checklist, click on the box below.